cpldcpu/light_ws2812/light_ws2812/README.md

 - v0.5 2013/05/20
 	- Fixed timing bug from size optimization
 - v0.6 2013/05/27
-	- Major update: Changed all port access from SBI/CBI to OUT.
+	- Major update: Changed all port accesses from SBI/CBI to OUT.
 This removes a timing inconsistency between reduced core AVR and standard AVR, avoiding separate implementations for different cores.
 A disadvantage is increase register usage.
 	- Added a "ws2813_sendarray_mask" function which allows to pass a bitmask for the